upsided/DescribedInstanceList/README.md

-# Described Instance List README
+# Described Instance List Tools
-This folder contains python tools to download information on every instance in the Mastodon federation and generate documents with this information.
+This is a set of tools for generating information, including descriptions, on every [Mastodon](https://en.wikipedia.org/wiki/Mastodon_Social) instance, in various formats, like sqlite and html.

+#### tl;dr
+`chmod +x buildall.sh && buildall.sh`
+Look in the data/ directory for your generated files.

+### Dependencies
+Oh wow, library errors?
+This is maybe why.
+You need:

+* Python 3
+* a **markdown** command (I use [discount](http://www.pell.portland.or.us/~orc/Code/discount/))
+* `pip3 install bs4` BeautifulSoup, for parsing HTML
+* `pip3 install requests`, for downloading websites without silly syntactic junk

+### The Scripts

 | Script | Effect | output file |
 |--------|--------|--------|